ZhuEthan/ZhuEthan.github.io/_posts/2021-01-01-ReinforcementLearning(2).md

 Implications of Monte Carlo learning.
 * We do not need to keep a large model of the environment
 * We are estimating the value of an individual state independently of the values of other states.
 * The computation needed to update the value of each state does not depend on the size of the MDP.
 Instead, it depends on the length of the episodes.

+Monte Carlo VS DP:
+* Ability to learn from actual experience
+* From simulated experience
+* Note that the computational expense of estimating the value of  a single state is independent of the number of states.
+This can make Monte Carlo methods particularly attractive when one requires the value of only one or a subset of states

 Off-policy learning VS On-policy learning?